sammymutahigicheru/Project101/README.md

     - [x] Time
         - O(1) to add item to the front,to get the first item,to clear the list,to delete an item at the head
         - O(n) to get the last item,to get the size,to add item to the back,to delete item at the middle of the list
+    - [x] Space
+        - LinkedList hold two main pieces of information(value and a pointer) per node.This Means the amount of data stored increases linearly.
+        - Therefore, the space needed is O(n)